 - Copy of student's transcript for the previous year showing a GPA of B or greater (minimum of 3.0 on a 4.0 scale).

-It is the responsibility of the student Fellow to maintain the course of study identified in this application and achieve a GPA of B or greater in both the semesters that the fellowship amounts are awarded.
+It is the responsibility of the student Fellow to maintain the course of study identified in this application and achieve a GPA of B or greater in both the semesters that the scholarship amounts are awarded.